Backstreet Girls: History

 In March 2001, the band released their eight studio album, Tuff Tuff Tuff, and went on a summer tour of Europe with long-time influence Rose Tattoo.
 Live recordings from these concerts along, with new studio songsm were released in September 2002 on the album Black Boogie Death Rock N' Roll.
 Towards the end of that year, bassist Lunde left the band and was replaced by Dan Thunderbird.
 In June 2003, the band released the album Sick My Duck.
 In 2007, drummer Bjørn Terje Baarli left Backstreet Girls after 23 years with the band and was replaced by Swede Martin H-Son.
 The new lineup of Müller, Baarli, Thunderbird and H-Son would go on to release four studio albums during the next ten years.
 In 2015, a documentary about the band, Backstreet Girls: Back to Muoatathal, was released.
 In 2018, H-Son departed the band and was replaced by Frank Albin Tostrup, while Thunderbird left the following year and was replaced by Gaute Vaag.
 The band's fifteenth album, Normal Is Dangerous, was released in 2019.
-Drummer Tostrup left the band the following year and was replaced by Jonas Amazonas.
+Drummer Tostrup left the band the following year and was replaced by Jonas Kjærnsrød.

 In 2023, the album In Lust We Trust was released.
+The same year, the band were one of three artists to be inducted into the Rockheim Hall of Fame.

+In 2024, Baarli and Müller received the honorary award of the year at the Musikkforleggerprisen (Norwegian Music Publishers Association’s award).
+In the jury’s statement, it was noted, among other things: “The guitarist’s razor-sharp riffs and the lyricist’s witty, wordplay-rich texts have given us a catalogue of songs that few other Norwegian bands can match — this is quite simply rock’n’roll of world-class standard.”
+That same year also saw the release of the book Backstreet Girls – 40 år, written by Frank Surdal and Erland Bekkelund.

 On 18 November 2024, frontman Bjørn Müller died at the age of 64.

+In 2025, the band was awarded the Rolf Gammleng Award (Veteran Prize) by Fond for utøvende kunstnere (The Fund for Performing Artists).